tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 guidance.

-To encrypt EncodedClientHelloInner, the client first computes ClientHelloOuterAAD as described in {{authenticating-outer-clienthello}}.
+To encrypt EncodedClientHelloInner, the client first computes ClientHelloOuterAAD as described in {{authenticating-outer}}.
 Note this requires the "encrypted_client_hello" be computed after all other extensions.
 In particular, this is possible because the "pre_shared_key" extension is forbidden.

 The client then generates the HPKE encryption context.
 Finally, it computes the encapsulated key, context, HRR key (see {{hrr}}), and payload as: